nodatime/nodatime/src/NodaTime.Web/Markdown/unstable/offsetdatetime-patterns.md

 The custom format patterns for the local date and time parts of the value are the same as the [custom patterns for `LocalDateTime`](localdatetime-patterns.html).
 There is an additional specifier for the offset.

 The "o" specifier must always be followed by a [pattern for `Offset`](offset-patterns.html) within angle brackets.
 The pattern may be a standard pattern or a custom pattern.
-For example, a pattern of "uuuu-MM-dd HH:mm:ss o&lt;G&gt;" might produce output of "2013-07-17 06:20:35 Z" or "2013-07-17 07:20:35 +01:00".
+For example, a pattern of `uuuu-MM-dd HH:mm:ss o<G>` might produce output of "2013-07-17 06:20:35 Z" or "2013-07-17 07:20:35 +01:00".

+To use culture-specific standard date or time patterns in a custom `OffsetDateTime` pattern, use some combination of the following specifiers:

+- `ld<...>`: The `LocalDate` pattern within angle brackets
+- `lt<...>`: The `LocalTime` pattern within angle brackets
+- `ldt<...>`: The `LocalDateTime` pattern within angle brackets

+For example, to use a culture-specific short date format, but a fixed time format, followed by the offset in general form, you might use a pattern of `ld<d> HH:mm:ss o<G>`